 Get your data in early

 Every campaign you run in Feathr depends on data.
-Ad campaigns need cookied audience users, Invite campaigns need Partner data, and Partner campaigns require both.
+Ad campaigns need cookied audience users, and Invite campaigns need Partner data.

-So, getting that data setup in Feathr early is important.
+So, getting those data set up in Feathr early is important.

 The first step is to have the Feathr Super Pixel installed on every website and webpage you want to track.
-Then, you can build segments based on those tracked users, upload your email lists for email mapping, and generate search keyword lists so that Feathr can build cookied segments you can target with ad campaigns.
+Then, you can build segments based on those tracked users.

-Next, gather initial Partner data, like contact emails and logos early on, so that you can run Invite landing page campaigns as soon as you’re ready.
+If you are running Invite campaigns, gather initial Partner data, like contact emails and logos early on, so that you can run Invite campaigns as soon as you’re ready.